-To sum up, regardless wether you’re the landlord or the tenant your lease contract is the first document you should check before taking any actions.
+To sum up, regardless whether you’re the landlord or the tenant, your lease contract is the first document you should check before taking any actions.
 Who is responsible for pest control when renting isn’t the most imperative question.
-The important thing to resolving a pest issue in a rental property is the communication and understanding between the two parties.
+The important thing to resolving a pest issue in a rental property is communication and understanding between the two parties.

-If the source of the infestation isn’t concluded, you can also agree to split the cost for the treatment.
+If the source of the infestation isn’t concluded, you can also agree to split the cost of the treatment.